 - Book Review: “A Review of Monica A. Hand’s DiVida.”
 Mom Egg Review (2018).

 - Book Review: “A Review of Jill Hoffman’s The Gates of Pearl.”
 Mom Egg Review (2018).

 - Anthologized Poem: “Ode at Twenty-One Weeks.”
 Atlanta Review.
 25th Anniversary Issue (2019).

 - National Conference Presentation: “Imagine All the People: Memory Work as Radical Re-Imagination.”
 National Women’s Studies Association.
-Atlanta, GA (2018).
+Atlanta, Georgia (2018).

 - National Conference Presentation: “Re-imagining DisABILITY Through Literature.”
 Associated Writers and Writing Programs.
-Portland, OR (2019).
+Portland, Oregon (2019).

 Mr. Steven Wingate, Associate Professor, published his latest labor of love, the novel Of Fathers and Fire, part of the University of Nebraska Press’s Flyover Fiction series, in April 2019.
 Professor Wingate will receive an official novel launch and celebration on April 23 at the Hilton M. Briggs Library.